-Write about your area of expertise.
+Create a platform that establishes you as an expert on your subject.
 If you speak or teach on the subject of your book, you will be more exciting to an agent, because you already know how to promote your work.
-For these reasons, consultants, teachers, speakers and subject experts are my most successful authors.
+For these reasons, consultants, teachers, speakers and bloggers with big audiences are my most successful authors.

 4 Questions About Me